-Enos Hotchkiss built the first cabin in the area of what is now Lake City and became one of the first county commissioners of Hinsdale County.
+Enos Hotchkiss built the first cabin in the area of Lake City and became one of the first county commissioners of Hinsdale County.

-Lake City was platted on 260 acres in the fall of 1874 and by the end of the year, reduction works were operating there.
+Lake City was platted on 260 acres in the fall of 1874, and by the end of the year, reduction works were operating there.
 The town was named for nearby Lake San Cristobal.
-Early on, the town boomed as a supply camp for the mines that were developed in the area.
+Early on, the town boomed as a supply camp for the mines developed in the area.

 The post office was established on June 18, 1875, and the first newspaper, the Silver World, began the same month.
 The town was officially incorporated in August.
 By the end of the year, the town boasted 67 buildings and 400 people.
 All mail for northern Hinsdale County came through Lake City, carried by the Barlow & Sanderson Stagecoach Company until the railroad finally arrived in the late 1880s.

 The 1878 State Business Directory reported that Lake City’s population peaked at 3000.
-By that time, Lake City was well laid out with wide, shaded streets, and boasted a number of substantial buildings constructed of frame, brick, and stone.
-Stagecoach service was expanded to connect Lake City via Capitol City and Engineer Pass to Animas Forks and other mining camps in the San Juans.
+By that time, Lake City was well laid out with wide, shaded streets and boasted several substantial buildings constructed of frame, brick, and stone.
+Stagecoach service expanded to connect Lake City via Capitol City and Engineer Pass to Animas Forks and other mining camps in the San Juans.